 Let’s talk about pillows.
 You want pillows that will keep you healthy and breathing easier at night right?
 I mean considering that pillows come in direct contact with your face where you can breathe in a lot of bacteria and chemicals.
 Bamboo pillows are great.
-They are hypoallergenic and dust mite retardant.
+They are hypoallergenic and dust mite retardants.
 Yeah, picture little teeny weeny bugs going for a stroll on your face while sleeping.
 EW.
-Certain materials, mostly animal based stuffing thats used in bedding, carry dust mites and are treated with chemicals like lead, mercury or formaldehye.
-Bamboo pillows typically are chemical free and bamboo is a super sustainable material.
+Certain materials, mostly animal-based stuffing that’s used in bedding, carry dust mites and are treated with chemicals like lead, mercury or formaldehyde.
+Bamboo pillows typically are chemical-free and bamboo is a super sustainable material.
 The tree grows 3’ a day.
 Wow.
 Kapok – or rubber.
-Yes its very cool and comfy.
+Yes, it is very cool and comfy.
 Insiders call it “silk cotton.”

 Sheets. your sheets can expose you to chemicals that will affect your health or make you sicker.
-Best bet is to go 100% organic – Stay away from silk – really, I mean it.. unless your Austin Powers.. silk is filled with chemicals and totally unethical.
-Silk worms are living beings too.
+The best bet is to go 100% organic – Stay away from silk – really, I mean it.. unless your Austin Powers.. silk is filled with chemicals and totally unethical.
+Silkworms are living beings too.
 Plus have you ever slept on silk sheets?
 They’re so uncomfortable. like sleeping in grease.
 That’s just my take on it.
 But hey you do your own thing.
 But Bamboo silk sheets are incredible.
 I use them personally and my dog Lucca sleeps like a log.
 Bamboo sheets don’t hold moisture, they’re hypoallergenic, strong and feel so soft.

 Mattresses – Go Organic with your mattresses.
 There are endless options.
-Long gone are the days where a luxury mattress must contain wool and leather to be considered luxurious.
+Long gone are the days where a luxury vegan mattress must contain wool and leather to be considered luxurious.
 I like to believe we are a more compassionate, educated world.
 Wool and leather are soaked in toxins.
 Wool also holds moisture and most of us sweat at night.
 Pause.
 I know, I’m sorry.
 But it had to be said.
 We all “uh hum – perspire”

-So how should your sleeping space be laid and and designed.
+So how should your sleeping space be laid and designed.
 2 words.
-No clutter. clutter free!
-Ill repeat that.
+No clutter. clutter-free!
+I’ll repeat that.
 No clutter.
 Create a calm, clean space for you to wind down in.
 Clutter in a room clutters our brains.
 It’s a fact.
-Disorganization in a space is uncomfortable.. has to do with us living in caves a long time ago.
+Disorganization is space is uncomfortable.. has to do with us living in caves a long time ago.
 Keep the colors limited too, in my opinion.
-I give white bedding an a plus.
+I give white bedding a plus.
 It’s relaxing and luxurious.
 Makes you think of a hotel or spa.
 And white is so easy to clean, throw it the wash.
-Getting in to a bed in crisp white sheets at night is so amazing.
-Also make sure the energy of the space is positive.
+Getting into a bed in crisp white sheets at night is so amazing.
+Also, make sure the energy of the space is positive.
 If the room is naturally dark, try to add something natural, like a plant or soy candles to give it energy.

 So if you want to sleep in a bed that is good for your body and brain, you now know what to look for and what to avoid.
 Please Let me know please if this info has been helpful in the comments below.
 If you’d like to shop my personal favorites, click the link below